uma-email/poc/README.md

 The CAZ protocol allows us to indirectly (through the client) link identity providers with authorization services governed by different authorities that are not required to share information or collaborate.

-The following scenarios demonstrate the conveyance of identity information from identity providers to authorization services across security domains.
+The following scenarios demonstrate a system of trust between two authorities that allows the conveyance of identity information from identity providers to authorization services across security domains.

 ### Identity federation scenario

-Allows to use multiple authoritative identity providers and a single authoritative authorization service.
+This scenario allows to use multiple authoritative identity providers with a single authoritative authorization service.

 ![Scenario-1](./images/authority-boundaries-scenario-1.svg)

 ### Federated authorization scenario

-Allows to use a single authoritative identity provider and multiple authoritative authorization services.
+The federated authorization scenario shows the use of a single authoritative identity provider with multiple authoritative authorization services.

 ![Scenario-2](./images/authority-boundaries-scenario-2.svg)

 ### Combined federation scenario

-Allows to use multiple authoritative identity providers and multiple authoritative authorization services.
+As the name suggests, this scenario allows to use multiple authoritative identity providers with multiple authoritative authorization services.

 ![Scenario-3](./images/authority-boundaries-scenario-3.svg)